 Vote for Justice: NH Resources

-Deadline to Request Absentee Ballot: September 7, 2020
+Deadline to Request Absentee Ballot: Recommended by October 27, 2020

 In 2020, you can use “concern over coronavirus” as a valid reason to vote by mail in New Hampshire.
 You can request your absentee ballot online.
 You can also call your town clerk to request an absentee ballot.